-For over ten years, staff at the Greater Fairfield Board of REALTORS® has been serving as staff for the Newtown Board.
+For over 20 years, staff at the Greater Fairfield Board of REALTORS® has been serving as staff for the Newtown Board.
 When the smaller Newton Board no longer had a physical location for their office, they began using the Greater Fairfield Board’s address.

 The Greater Fairfield chief staff executive stepped in to assist the Newtown Board with executive and administrative services.
 These include attending Board of Director meetings, writing weekly newsletters, and coordinating membership meetings and continuing education courses.
 The chief staff executive also oversees dues collection and new member orientation, as well as any other business that arises.